ddstarr009/anagrams/README.md

 ## API docs

+ - NOTE: Special characters and spaces are not currently supported in this API

  - GET anagrams for a given word
     - /api/v1/anagrams/:word
     - Optional URL Params(they can be used together)